ut-classes/ut-classes.github.io/en/README.md

 See the Google Classroom [am](https://classroom.google.com/c/NTEyMjUxMTM4MjQz?cjc=m5cbuja) / [pm](https://classroom.google.com/c/NTE2NTcyNjcwNjMz?cjc=sr6x7hg) for class PPTs, lists, and announcements.

-### Prerequisites

-Students should already be familiar with basic web programming and basic JavaScript.
-A list of expected knowledge will be made available for review...

 ### Preparing for the course

 You will need NodeJS and a basic code editor or IDE for this course.
 You will need to download and install [Node.JS](https://nodejs.org/en/download/) and a code editor such as [Visual Studio Code](https://code.visualstudio.com/download) on your computer.